 Note: For more information about benefits and best practices, see Grant Role on Sign In(Link opens in a new window) in Tableau Blueprint, Tableau's planning tool for data-driven organisations.

 You can enable Grant role on sign in on new or existing groups.
 The following steps walk through how to use Grant role on sign in to add new users that are eligible for a licence but may not consume one.
 This may be the case when your company has a lot of eligible users, but limited Tableau licences.

-- In a site, click Groups, and then click Add Group.
+Click Groups, and then click New Group.